dwalend/Disentangle/README.md

         }
       }

-The HeapOrdering is actually trickier to get right.
+The HeapOrdering is actually trickier to get right than the Semiring.
 The Heap needs a special Key, AlwaysTop, that will always be higher than the highest possible Label and AlwaysBottom, that will only be on the bottom of the heap.
 The identity and annihilator sometimes work as these special values.
 Watch out for strange behaviors of floating point infinities and wrap-around with integers.
+In this example, I want a version that has the highest values on top of the heap.
+Note that I took a shortcut and made AlwaysTop outside of the Semiring's domain.

       /**
        * A heap ordering that puts lower numbers on the top of the heap